heyqule/enemy_race_manager/Mod-Compatibility.md

 #### Rampant AI (limited)
 - It works with default settings.
 However, its AI code only work for "enemy" force.
 It does not affect custom enemy forces.
-- Rampant enemies override default spawners.
-Enabling them may have odd behavior.
-They also don't support many features from ERM.
+- Rampant enemies override ERM enemies!
+DO NOT enable them.

 #### Other biter mods with tiers and level, like bobs enemy or natural evolution enemies.
 - Not supported.
 ERM override the biter spawners table.